daraghbyrne/iotworkshop2019/step2/README.md

 Try it out by pressing the button on your circuit!

 ## Things to Try

+Exercise:

-Instead of turning the LED On and off with the press, use the button to toggle the LED on or off
+Instead of turning the LED On and Off with the press, use the button to toggle the LED on or off